 By the time the court case was underway, this matter had gone beyond the cause of a few business entities and had become a case for the people.
 Consequently, over the past few months we have received hundreds of calls and e-mails enquiring about where and how the public and businesses could contribute to funding these legal costs.
 “This was obviously extremely encouraging” says Duvenage “which I guess enables the public to connect even closer to the cause, giving them a feeling of being personally involved in what has become the people’s case”.

 We have received the outstanding legal notes and the full costs of this case has amounted to approximately R3,9 million.
-After deducting the initial eight hundred thousand rand sponsorship raised from SAVRALA members, we now have a target of approximately R3,1 million to raise.
+After deducting the initial eight hundred thousand rand sponsorship raised from SAVRALA supporters, we now have a target of approximately R3,1 million to raise.

 OUTA would like to thank all who have supported the cause to date and urges all Gauteng road users to contribute to the OUTA Legal costs fund raising drive through one of the following three options: